bytecodealliance/bytecodealliance.org/_posts/2024-12-17-wasmtime-portability.md

 ## Compilers Without Backends

-We've discussed allocating Wasm memories portably and removing assumptions from the runtime and language specification, now we turn our attention to portably executing Wasm instructions.
+We've discussed allocating Wasm memories portably and removing assumptions from the runtime and language specification; now we turn our attention to portably executing Wasm instructions.
 Wasmtime previously had two available approaches to Wasm execution: